-Stages of Tissue Healing
+Stages Of Tissue Healing

 3 Main Stages of HealingThere are three main stages to the healing process.
 We will break down each of these stages in more detail, and will also provide some analogies for better understanding.
 One thing to keep in mind with all of this is that tissue and their associated cells basically have a limit as to how fast they can heal.
 The best thing we can do as patients and healthcare professionals is to provide the best environment possible for healing to take place, so as to not prolong the process more than necessary.

 Typical Timeline: 0-10 daysThis is a word that many people have heard before, but it’s often a misunderstood concept.
 Inflammation is the very earliest stage of the healing process and is often closely associated with pain and swelling.
 Of course, pain and swelling are undesirable effects, which is why a lot of pain medication falls under the category of “anti-inflammatory“, for example, Advil, Motrin, etc. That said, even though the inflammation process often hurts and leads to swelling, we do not want to avoid it altogether.
 The inflammation process is crucial for proper healing and sets the stage for further work to be done.
 Generally speaking, inflammation allows the damaged area to be cleaned of toxins and debris that are byproducts of injury to the cells in the area.
 Increased blood flow to the area will facilitate this process, as increased blood flow will lead to increased nutrition coming into the injured area and more debris and toxins being swept away.
 It is important to note that, at this time, the injured area is extremely vulnerable and fragile, so we need to do all we can to protect it and let the body do its thing.
 Here are some ways that you can help yourself feel better when an injured region is inflammed, while also provided a good environment for healing.

 What To Do During the Inflammation StageAt this point, the most crucial thing is that you protect your injury.
 For example, if you recently sprained your ankle, you don’t want to put too much weight on it, and you definitely don’t want to do strenuous stretching or strengthening of the muscles and other tissue in the area.
 It may be helpful to wrap it, add some padding to the area, use an ankle brace, or whatever helps you further avoid stressing that area.
 Ice can really help with the swelling, and can also provide some pain relief in certain situations.
 When icing an area, it’s important to make sure you have proper sensation, adequate circulation, and no major conditions that can be affected by applying ice, for example, Reynaud’s disease.
 Most ice protocols call for a damp towel to be placed between the ice pack and the skin.
 This will allow heat to be transferred away from the injured area effectively, while also adding as a safety mechanism so you don’t get frost bite or ice burn.
 It is very important to continually check the area you are icing, as numbing occurs over time, and you may not feel damage like frost bite occurring.
 Compression can also helps sometimes, as long as there isn’t too much pressure on the area.
 In terms of exercise, your doctor or physiotherapist will be able to tell you exactly when to begin certain exercises, and when to hold off.
 Often times, patients can begin doing active range of motion exercises a few days after injury.
 This is more so for soft tissue injuries like ligament sprains, and tendon/muscle strains.
 For example, if you sprained your ankle, some patients may be able to begin moving the ankle around under their own power within tolerable limits.
 Maintaining motion will prevent it from stiffening up too much, and actually will be a form of mild stretching and strengthening.
 This is often done in a non-weight-bearing fashion.
 Fractures are usually treated way more conservatively, so this active range of motion strategy likely won’t apply to fractures.

 Inflammation Stage AnalogyThe following is an analogy I have used to describe the stages of healing before.
 I hope it makes sense!
 Let’s say we describe an acute injury in terms of someone’s house burning down (weird, I know, but stay with me).
 If the acute injury is analogous to a house burning down, the inflammation stage can be considered the immediate clean up.
 The first responders come in to put out the fire and sort through some of the mess.
 In the days thereafter, the property continues to be cleaned, with all of the old damaged rubble being removed and new material for a rebuild coming in fresh.
 We now have set the stage for a new framework to be laid down.

 Typical Timeline: 7-21 days.